banner border

 Given the severity of the punishment that SARS pursues when it comes to crypto tax, ensuring that you are paying the right amount of tax is a priority.
 Using the tools available, whether that is an accountant, a crypto tax calculator, or a portfolio tracker, you should be able to navigate your declarations without too much of a headache.

 Koinly has also made it easy for you to download your activity for submission thanks to our range of tools and services.
-All you need to do is link your wallets and the exchanges you use, ensure your accounts settings are correct for South Africa and download the report you need.
+All you need to do is link your wallets and the exchanges you use, ensure your account settings are correct for South Africa, and download the complete crypto tax report you need.